 The programme does this by:

-• helping council use their resources in the most efficient way
+- supporting the council to use their resources in the most efficient way

-To make a lasting improvement to outcomes for children and young people with SEND, councils need to work out the root causes of their challenges and their opportunities to improve.
+To make a lasting improvement to outcomes for children and young people with SEND, councils need to identify the root causes of their challenges and the opportunities to make continued improvements.

 The programme supports councils to identify these opportunities for improvement and to develop a plan to implement them.
 We were one of 55 local authorities invited by the Department for Education to take part in the programme.